Table of Contents

 Electronic Viewfinder

-The M50 features a 2.36-million-dot OLED electronic viewfinder (EVF).
-The EVF provides a clear and detailed view of the scene, with accurate color reproduction and minimal lag.
-The electronic nature of the viewfinder allows for real-time exposure preview, making it easier to adjust settings and see the impact before taking the shot.
+The M50 has an electronic viewfinder (EVF) of 2.36 million dots.
+The viewfinder provided a clear and detailed view of the scene with accurate color rendition and almost no lag.
+Its electronic nature allowed for the preview of exposure in real time, thus helping in the adjustment of settings and seeing the effect before taking the shot.

 LCD Screen